Automatic night light circuit with one LED

 Analyzing the diagram:

 When daylight illuminates the phototransistor, it becomes conductive and the voltage at its emitter rises.
 The emitter voltage goes up enough so the voltage level at the base of the PNP transistor (Q1) causes the transistor to go into cut-off region.
 If the transistor is not conducting, the LED is off.

 When night comes, the phototransistor enters it cut-off state and the voltage at its emitter decreases, thus the transistor Q1 has a base connected to ground through resistor R, causing it enters into conduction and the LED lights.

 To control the light level at which the LED is activated, you can change the resistor R by another of similar values.
 I do not suggest putting a potentiometer because it enlarges too much the final circuit.
 Although you can use a trim or a hollow shaft potentiometer if you want.
-The circuit requires about 13 mA when the LED is on and a few hundred uA when LED is off.
+The circuit requires about 13 mA when the LED is on and a few hundred uA when the LED is off.

 The following diagram shows a proposed placement of the elements (it is a 200% scale) and a suggested design of the PCB (the top of the page)

 List of components of the circuit